African Women’s Clinic

 - Women affected by FGM/C

-- Health professionals with concerns regarding pap tests due to FGM/C
+- Health professionals with concerns regarding Cervical smear tests due to FGM/C

-Women who have not been affected by female circumcision
+Women who have not been affected by traditional cutting.

 Every second Friday morning from 9.00am – 1.00pm ( with the last appointment at 12.15pm).

-Please complete and fax the Fast Fax Referral form to the Women's Welcome Centre.
+Please complete and fax the Fast Fax Referral form to Fast Fax number for the Access Centre (see contacts on this page).

 Please ensure the woman realises that the deinfibulation procedure is not always able to be done in the Outpatient setting.
 There are still times when the woman will be referred to theatre.